 Davis: You mentioned the United States earlier and how certain corporations are restricting speech in certain ways that maybe the law doesn’t require and the state doesn’t require, but there is this cultural level of speech restriction that’s applying.

 When you look to the United States, do you think this will just remain a cultural and corporate issue?
-Or do you think even the laws on the books themselves are under through of restricting speech?
+Or do you think even the laws on the books themselves are under threat of restricting speech?

 Coleman: I think that if I was in the U.S., I’d be concerned because we have the direction and the things going on college campuses where we see the young leaders who are going to be the judges and the lawmakers of tomorrow very much embracing the idea of censorship.